FrankieFinancial/onboarding-widget/README.md

 - [Configuration](#configuration)
 - [Custom Styles](#styling)

+## Changelog of September 9th v2.2.0 -> v2.3.0
+1. Widget is not hosted by Frankie on https://assets.frankiefinancial.io/onboarding/latest/ff-onboarding-widget.umd.min.js
+2. Minor improvements in responsive design.
+3. Fix for Safari bug detecting blur event on date of birth inputs.
+4. Preload of customers data added.
+Only applies when applicant is found on Frankie's database using "applicantReference".
+5. White labeling added.
+This allowes external styles to penetrate all components within the widget.

 ## Overview

 Our self onboarding widget allowes you to connect your customers directly with Frankie Financial's identity verification and validation services.